eclipse-iofog/iofog.org/content/docs/2/platform-deployment/kubernetes-prepare-cluster.md

 # Prepare your Kubernetes Cluster

 Some components of an Edge Compute Network ('ECN') can be deployed on Kubernetes.
-These component include Controllers. `iofogctl` will also install ioFog Operator and Kubelet to assist in the Kubernetes deployed Control Plane.
+These component include Controllers. `iofogctl` will also install ioFog Operator to assist in the Kubernetes deployed Control Plane.
 Resources for routing will also be deployed.

 The ioFog platform can be installed easily on a managed Kubernetes Cluster provided by e.g. AWS, GCP, or Azure.
 Minikube is supported as well.